RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Effect of not calling evidence
   - Failure to Give or Call Evidence
     - How does the law address the fact that a party fails to call evidence that the party would reasonably be expected to ?
     - How does the law address the situation where the Defendant elects to remain silent at trial ?
-(This question will be addressed in the next lecture – s20 EA Silence at Trial)
+(This question will be addressed in the next lecture – s 20 EA Silence at Trial)
   - Calling Witnesses
     - In a trial, who is responsible for deciding what witnesses will called and by whom ??
       - General principle is that given our adversarial system, it is the parties to the litigation who decide what witnesses are to be called and in what order.
         - This can have a major impact on how a witness may be questioned.
         - Can give a huge tactical advantage to one party over another due to limits placed on the manner in which questions can be posed.
       - The question in criminal matters is who is responsible for deciding who is to be called as a Crown witness ??
         - Need to be aware of duties and role of Prosecutor.
 See Prosecutor’s Duties as set out in Rule 29 Legal Profession Uniform Law Australian Solicitors’ Conduct Rules 2015 [NSW] https://legislation.nsw.gov.au/view/html/inforce/current/sl-2015-0244#sec.29
           - Must call evidence that may assist court, even if not helpful to case
           - Must be fair case/trial
           - Must assist court
           - Must not press the prosecution’s case for a conviction beyond a full and firm presentation of that case
     - R v Apostilides (1984) 154 CLR 563
       - Apostilides was tried and convicted on four counts of rape.
         - At trial P failed to call 2 witness – these witnesses were called by D and cross examined by P (NOT FAVORABLE AT ALL - CAN’T CROSS).
         - Apostilides appealed on basis that the P should have called the witnesses so D could cross examine them (argued miscarriage of justice).
         - Appeal upheld by VSC – retrial ordered (Crown then appealed the VSC decision in HCA)
       - As part Special Leave Application, HCA set out various propositions including:
         - The Prosecutor alone bears the responsibility of deciding whether a person will be called as a witness for the Crown.